HB786/Game-Mods/README.md

 # Game Mods

-This website will be focused on video game mods along with: Downloads, Tutorials, Showcases, etc....
+This website will be focused on video game mods along with: Downloads, Tutorials, Showcases, etc.